← All examples

 Best Energy Upgrades for Australian Capital Territory Homes in 2026

-Based on a typical 3-bedroom home in Australian Capital Territory · Updated April 2026
+Based on a typical 3-bedroom home in Australian Capital Territory · Updated June 2026

 The ACT leads the country on energy transition incentives.
 The Sustainable Household Scheme provides interest-free loans for solar, battery, electric vehicles, and appliance upgrades.
 Gas-to-electric conversions attract additional rebates of up to $5,000.
 With cold Canberra winters and a strong policy environment, the ACT is one of the most financially rewarding places in Australia to electrify your home.